 LSAT Prep Course

-Upon completion of the LSAT Prep Course you will have: Identified areas of improvement needed
+Upon completion of the LSAT prep course you will have:

 Developed strategies to build upon your strengths and minimize your weaknesses

-To learn more about the LSAT prep course contact Abbe Stensland, Director for the Stoll Program for Law and Society.
+To learn more about the LSAT prep course contact Meghan Yamanishi, Faculty Director for the Stoll Program for Law and Society and LSAT Course Instructor.